tyedem/NFT-AuctionHouse/README.md

 ### Remix Steps:

-To run the application, clone the code from the following GitHub link [git@github.com:tyedem/Project-3.git].
+To run the application, clone the code from this GitHub repository.

 1. Compile the `auction.sol` to ensure it compiles without any errors.